PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 Using the :file:`VeRa_LocalSolarTime_CreateTable.py` script, I create two tables that list the **orbit ID, Day Of Year, time of observation, Local Solar Time, latitude, longitude** and **solar zenith angle** at the one bar level for each of the VeRa soundings used in this project.

 The table :file:`VeRa_LocalSolarTime_OneBarLevel_PerOrbit_SPoleProfiles.dat` contains this information for all the selected profiles from the **SPDC** (orbits 2775 - 2811).
-The table :file:`VeRa_LocalSolarTime_OneBarLevel_PerOrbit_SelectedProfiles.dat` contains this information for all the selected profiles from the mission before the **SPDC**. (first orbit 0260, last orbit 2638 to be included).
+The table :file:`VeRa_LocalSolarTime_OneBarLevel_PerOrbit_SelectedProfiles.dat` contains this information for all the selected profiles from the mission before the **SPDC**. (first included orbit 0260, last included orbit 2638).

 With the :file:`VeRaProfiles_Lon-Lat_LST-Lat_Figure.py` I create two plots, showing the distribution of the VeRa sounding locations on the Venus disk and as a function of  *LST*: